The Godfather

 The First Threshold at 63 minutes marks the transition into Act II, occurring at 36% of the runtime.
 This reveals the protagonist's commitment to Michael volunteers to kill Sollozzo and Captain McCluskey: "It's not personal, Sonny.
 It's strictly business."
 This is Michael's active choice to enter the family business and the world of violence.
 He crosses a line he can never uncross, rejecting his former identity as the "civilian" son., moving from reaction to action.

 At 83 minutes, the Midpoint arrives at 47% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Apollonia is killed by a car bomb meant for Michael.
+Significantly, this crucial beat Apollonia is killed by a car bomb meant for Michael.
 This false defeat shatters Michael's hope of escaping into innocent love.
 The Sicily idyll ends in violence, proving he cannot outrun his fate.
 The stakes are now deeply personal - Michael has lost everything that connected him to a normal life., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 126 minutes (72% through) represents the emotional nadir.
 Here, Don Vito dies in the tomato garden playing with his grandson.
 The whiff of death is literal - Michael's father, mentor, and the old way of doing things dies.
 Michael is now alone at the top, with no guide.
-He must face his enemies without his father's wisdom., shows the protagonist at their lowest point.
+He must face his enemies without his father's wisdom., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 131 minutes initiates the final act resolution at 75% of the runtime.
 Michael tells Tom Hagen his plan: "Today I settle all family business."
 The synthesis moment - Michael will use the old Sicilian ways (violence, timing, deception) combined with his strategic intelligence.
 He orchestrates the baptism of Connie's baby as cover for the simultaneous assassinations., demonstrating the transformation achieved throughout the journey.